pouriavj/pouriavj/README.md

 ---

 ## 👨‍💻 About Me
-- 🌱 Currently learning **frontend and backend modules** to become a full-stack developer
+- 🌱 Currently learning **AI, Web Development, and DevOps**
-- 💡 Previously designed and built **3D printers with various specifications**, including large-format and multi-material models
+- 💡 Love exploring new technologies and frameworks
 - 🤝 Open to collaborate on **interesting open-source projects**
 - ⚡ Fun fact: I believe coding is a superpower 🦸

 ---